rumeluddin/DSA-LAB/README.md

 └── 📁 Recursion/
     ├── fibonacci.c
     └── sum_using_recursion.c

-## 🎯 Purpose
+🎯 Purpose

-* Improving logic building and problem-solving skills.
+Better Coding: Improving logic building and problem-solving skills.

-* Understanding how data structures work behind the scenes.
+Core Concepts: Understanding how data structures work behind the scenes.

-* Keeping all academic lab assignments clean and organized.
+Lab Tracking: Keeping all academic lab assignments clean and organized.

-## 📝 Notes
+📝 Notes

-* All programs are written and tested in standard C.
+Language: All programs are written and tested in standard C.

-* Code might be updated later with better logic or optimization.
+Updates: Code might be updated later with better logic or optimization.

-* Created strictly for educational and lab practice purposes.
+Usage: Created strictly for educational and lab practice purposes.

 🧑‍💻 Author